Emerfoll/Beer_Book_Solo_project/README.md

 ## Built With

-Node.js, Express, React.js, SQL, and Material-UI, passport, .
+React.js, Node.js, Express.js, PostgreSQL, Redux, Redux-Saga, Passport.js and Material-UI.
+Deployed with Heroku

 ## Acknowledgement
 Thanks to my instructors at [Prime Digital Academy](www.primeacademy.io) who guided me on my jurney to make this application a reality.